DanielJohnBenton/SentimentAnalysis/readme.md

 Unlisted words are scored **0**.

 ## Scoring sentences
 Sentences were split using common punctuation delimiters and double spaces.
-A sentence is scored as the total of the scores, e.g.:
+A sentence is scored as the total of the scores of its words, e.g.:

 _We were happy(**+3** :+1:) with the excellent(**+3** :+1:) service, but the boring(**-3** :-1:) music made us uncomfortable(**-2** :-1:)._